 We have re-examined the egg dry weights, dry weight to length relationship, dry weight at hatching, and dry weight density.
 We agree that the dry weight at hatching should be much smaller, and as the data used in the dry weight to length relationship started at 6.2 mm total length, this relationship is probably best suited for larvae that are a couple days post-hatching and have been feeding for a while.
 We found a paper on the closely related M. peninsulae that measured length and dry weight directly after hatching and used that to fit a new function.
 This gave us a much lower dry weight of 0.05 mg for a hatch length of 5.3 mm, which is also much closer to the anticipated value of 0.04 mg from multiplying W_B0 x y_VA x kappa.

 However, using a dry weight of 0.05 mg to calculate dry weight density resulted in an extremely low d_V of 0.077 mg mm-3.
 As you stated, this may be due to the recent depletion of the yolk.
 When fitting the whole life dataset, this results in an unrealistically high number of eggs produced by adults.
 It also forces the primary parameters J_Am^a, J_M^v, y_VA, and kappa to be set to extremely high or low values to get a somewhat reasonable fit to growth.
 It seems likely that dry weight density increases after the early larval stage, and a d_V value of 0.4 mg mm-3 provides the best fit to the whole life growth and reproduction.
-Unfortunately we have not been able to find data on volume of M. menidia at other stages, but 0.4 mg mm-3 is closer to d_V values that have been used for fish, such as 0.28 mg mm-3 for lumpfish in Jager et al. 2022 (Table 1, DOI 10.1016/j.ecolmodel.2022.110005)
+Unfortunately we have not been able to find data on volume of M. menidia at other stages, but 0.4 mg mm-3 is closer to d_V values that have been used for fish, such as 0.28 mg mm-3 for lumpfish in Jager et al. 2022 (Table 1, DOI 10.1016/j.ecolmodel.2022.110005).
+We used this value which is much lower than the original value for dry weight density, but the overall results and conclusions of the paper did not change (Line 154).

 Minor comments: - In Table 1, L_Vp is specified as 'Total length at puberty', but what is it exactly?
 Is it physical length or volumetric length?
 In Table 2, it is used as volumetric length in the specification of J_J, but as physical length when specifying W_Vp.
 Please check.
 The value in Table 1 suggests that it is physical length (which has a different symbol in Table 2).